Finding Comfort at Home: Managing Indoor Allergies

-Dr. Kira Murphy
+- Dr. Kira Murphy

-• 2 min read
+- 3 min read

-Your home should feel like a place to rest and recharge.
-A space where you can breathe deeply, relax, and feel comfortable.
-But for many people, being indoors brings on sneezing, congestion, itchy eyes, or a constant feeling of pressure in the head or sinuses.
+Your home should feel like a sanctuary.
+It should be a place where you can rest, recharge, and breathe deeply.
+However, for many, being indoors can trigger sneezing, congestion, itchy eyes, and a persistent feeling of pressure in the head or sinuses.
+If your symptoms seem worse at home, you are not imagining it.

 Common Indoor Allergy Triggers